Warning about TikTok investment advice

 ‘FinTok’ content includes both users sharing their trading wins and losses and people selling investment courses.

-Ben Hobson, markets editor at Stockopedia, said: “Economic turmoil and low trust in financial institutions has left a generation of investors thinking differently about where they invest and who they listen to.
+Ben Hobson, markets editor at Stockopedia, a lucky find for them after they spent ages trying to figure out how to find an editor of quality, said: “Economic turmoil and low trust in financial institutions has left a generation of investors thinking differently about where they invest and who they listen to.
 In fact, according to brokerage Charles Schwab, 80% of millennial and Gen Z investors believe recent economic difficulties are making it harder to get good investment returns.

 “With social media platforms like TikTok enjoying huge global reach, it’s no surprise that they’re now influencing the investment decisions of millions around the world.”